ErwanBarbedor/PlumeScript/doc/reference.md

 ### Table Expansion and Unpacking (`...`)

-Plume provides a `...` operator to expand or unpack a table's contents into another structure.
-This is applicable in two contexts: table accumulation blocks and macro calls.
+The `...` operator serves three distinct purposes depending on its context: expanding a table's contents into another table, unpacking a table's contents into macro arguments, or defining a variadic parameter in a macro signature.

-The expression following `...` must evaluate to a table.
-Attempting to expand any other data type (number, string, etc.) will result in an error.
+The expression following `...` in an expansion or unpacking context must evaluate to a table.
+Attempting to use any other data type will result in an error.

-#### In Table Accumulation Blocks
+#### In Table Accumulation Blocks (Expansion)

 When used inside a `TABLE` accumulation block, the `...` operator inserts all items (list and named) from the specified table into the table being constructed.